windmill-labs/windmilldocs/docs/core_concepts/13_json_schema_and_parsing/index.md

 # JSON Schema and Parsing

-Windmill leverages the JSON Schema to outline the structure and validation rules for JSON data, adhering to the [JSON Schema standard (version 2020-12)](https://json-schema.org/draft/2020-12/schema) for schema definition.
+Windmill leverages the JSON Schema to define the structure and validation rules for JSON data, adhering to the [JSON Schema standard (version 2020-12)](https://json-schema.org/draft/2020-12/schema) for schema definition.

 ## JSON Schema Specification